One candidate wants to downzone the neighborhood. Another wants to remove up to $3 billion from the NYPD’s budget.

 Those candidates included NYPD Lieutenant and whistleblower Edwin Raymond; former staffer for Congresswoman Yvette Clarke Kenya Handy-Hilliard; District Leader Josue Pierre; educators Rita Joseph and Cecilia Cortez; and attorney Blake Morris.

-Endorsements and financial disclosures indicate the strongest competitors are Raymond, Handy-Hilliard, Pierre and Joseph, all of whom have maxed out on public matching funds designed to amplify small contributions from city residents.
+financial disclosures indicate the strongest competitors are Raymond, Handy-Hilliard, Pierre and Joseph, all of whom have maxed out on public matching funds designed to amplify small contributions from city residents.
 While Raymond has collected the most in private money, Pierre has the largest number of donations from within the district, with 203 to Raymond’s 136.

 Pierre also has the backing of major unions including the United Federation of Teachers and the Communication Workers of America, and as District Leader is closely aligned with the Brooklyn Democratic Party, whose controversial leader, Assembly Member Rodneyse Bichotte, is his cousin.